bikkavj/PredictiveAnalytics/README.md

-# PredictiveAnalytics
-Store Items sales focasting
+# Store Items sales focasting

 The project aims to forecast sales of items which could be leveraged to forecast future sales and help businesses optimize their inventory based on the